Eye cancer is a general term that includes different cancer types. The type depends on the type of cell it starts in.

 Structures around the eye

-Structures around the eye include the eyelids and tear glands.
+Structures around the eye include the eyelids and tear glands (lacrimal glands).
 They are called accessory or adnexal structures.
+So doctors call cancers that develop in these tissues adnexal cancers.

 How common is it

 Eye cancer is very rare.
-Around 750 cases are diagnosed in the UK each year.
-Almost half of eye cancer cases in the UK each year are diagnosed in people aged 65 and over.
+In 2015, around 740 cases were diagnosed in the UK.
+Almost 25 out of 100 (almost 25%) of eye cancers in the UK each year are diagnosed in people aged 75 and over.